 The OHCA/OCAL/OCDD Convention reflects the commitment of caring professionals to meet the expanding and shifting focus of long-term care.
 The Associations' premier program highlights the benefits long-term care provides to its residents, employees, community and the economy, even though the profession is faced with the daily struggles of onerous regulations and limited reimbursement.

 Educational programs will be presented for licensed administrators, nurses, therapists, dietary personnel, social workers, activity professionals, housekeeping staff, nurse aides, and other long-term care personnel.
 Topics include clinical, operational, administrative and technical aspects of providing care services, as well as personal improvement and motivational sessions.
 All programs have been approved for continuing education credit by the certifying agency of each discipline.

-The OHCA Board of Directors will elect its new President and officers for 2014 – 2015 during the Annual Convention.
-The President will oversee the operation of the organization, and lead the 27-member Board in its decision-making process.
+The OHCA Board of Directors will elect its new Chairman and officers for 2012 – 2013 during the Annual Convention.
+The Chairman will oversee the operation of the organization, and lead the 27-member Board in its decision-making process.

-The Ohio Health Care Association is a non-profit association of more than 850 skilled nursing facilities, assisted living communities, and providers serving people with intellectual disabilities, caring for over 66,000 individuals.
+The Ohio Health Care Association is a non-profit association of more than 700 skilled nursing facilities, assisted living communities, and providers serving people with intellectual and developmental disabilities, representing over 50,000 individuals.
 Many OHCA members also provide a variety of home and community-based services.
 OHCA is the largest long-term care association in the state, and the only chartered Ohio affiliate of the American Health Care Association, representing more than 12,000 long-term care facilities nationwide.

 SOURCE Ohio Health Care Association